The difference between a good business decision and a costly one often comes down to one thing.

 It’s more than a big name.
 It’s about trust, expertise, and impact.

-In this industry, “top” isn’t about the number of offices or the size of a panel database.
+In this industry, “top” isn’t about the number of offices or the size of a project team.
 It’s about consistency, credibility, and the ability to translate complex data into clear, actionable outcomes.

 The real measure of a leading research firm is trust.

 That trust is earned through rigor and transparency, knowing responses are valid, insights are verified, and conclusions are backed by human expertise.
-And that trust is reinforced through collaboration, empathy, and long-term client relationships that endure beyond the final report.
+And that trust is reinforced through collaboration, empathy, and long-term client relationships that endure long after the final report is completed.

 Attribute #1: Trust and Transparency Come First